Lesson 3: How Do Traders Buy and Sell Currency Pairs?

 Lesson Highlights

-• Forex traders can't trade with only a single currency; they can only trade in pairs of currencies.
+• Forex traders can't trade with only a single currency; they must trade in pairs of currencies.

 • Political events, economic factors, and natural disasters are the three main drivers of currency movement.